 The implementation of the Strategy should be regularly monitored and evaluated.
-High-level targets are provided under each theme and are in-line with historical growth rates (where applicable).
+High-level indicators and measures are provided under each theme and are in-line with historical growth rates (where applicable).
 Each target proposes an indicator to monitor in order to track progress at choice intervals.